hifive1278/CPSC474_TicTacToe/README.md

 Move Averaging Sampling Technique (MAST), on the other hand, learns to bias moves that are better (i.e. taking the center or corners?).
 It can potentially rapidly identify generally good moves, leading to faster convergence on optimal play.
 One draw back, though, is that it tends to favor games with a larger state space, so that it can adequately update its global statistics for move rewards to a useful level.

+As a result, we shouldn't expect it to perform the vanilla MCTS by too much (once we are running with an adequate time-limit, which 2s meets).
+We see this in (2b) when MAST has the same win rate as MCTS and in (2a) when it differs by only 2%.

 ## NEXT STEPS?
 - Vary depth of Alpha-Beta pruning minimax search, hopefully this can get us a more game theory optimal agent.
 - Run our code/simulations with an even longer MCTS time on a more powerful system -- because theoretically, MCTS should converge to minimax.
+- Try other MCTS enhancements like parallelism.
+As Prof. Glenn said, parallelism isn't the best in Python, which is why we opted to not include it for our project.